 The side effects of ghee can mainly be attributed to its high fat content.

-Therefore, according to Harland Adkins, a registered dietician, the recommended intake of ghee is no more than 2 to 3 tablespoons per day.
+Therefore, according to Harland Adkins, a registered dietician, the upper limit of ghee is no more than 2 tablespoons daily.
+That said, we recommend you limit yourself to 1 teaspoon per day.

 The benefits of ghee are best available to your body when it is prepared at home.
 Let us understand more in the next section.